WebClub-NITK/GDG-NITK-Recruitments-2024/RECRUITMENT_TASKS_2024.md

 ### Tips

+1. Feel free to use any mobile app development technology, either Native or Cross-Platform.
+2. You can implement a backend service using Flask or Node.js or use backend-as-a-service platforms like Firebase or Supabase.
-1. Build the basic app with the Login using Flutter.
+3. Build the basic app with the sign up/in functionality.
-2. Have a neat UI where the owner can input details like start location, destination, dates of travel, duration and any other relevant details.
+4. Have a neat UI where the owner can input details like start location, destination, dates of travel, duration and any other relevant details.
-3. Integrate the Gemini API/any other Gen AI to create itinerary.
+5. Integrate the Gemini API/any other Gen AI to create itinerary.
-4. Add feature that allows users to make groups and allow members to edit the itinerary.
+6. Add feature that allows users to make groups and allow members to edit the itinerary.
-6. Explore about the realtime editing feature.
+7. Explore about the realtime editing feature.
-7. Then after things are decided by the group members update the itinerary to the google calendars of all group members.
+8. Then after things are decided by the group members update the itinerary to the google calendars of all group members.
-8. Work on the expense management feature in case of the groups.
+9. Work on the expense management feature in case of the groups.

 <!-- add more here -->
 ### Task ID: Fast-Type